chief15092009/Australia-Federal-Court/Court Records/Trial Division/BCPC-001/Judgement.md

 **INTRODUCTION**

-[1] The Petitioner, iiiKylerLaw, brought an application before this court seeking to set aside a warrant issued against them under the case reference AW20240806BCPC37-1.
+[1] The Applicant, iiiKylerLaw, brought an application before this court seeking to set aside a warrant issued against them under the case reference AW20240806BCPC37-1.

 **REASONS FOR RULING**